 ElectricFlow Agent Setup × Welcome to the ElectricFlow 6.0.0 installer.
-A second Specify the type of install you would like to perform.
-Contraction of the local division of the loc ☞ Express Agent - Installs an agent used to run jobs for an existing ElectricFlow server. igodot Advanced - Allows you to specify components, directories, ports, and so on.
+A second Specify the type of install you would like to perform. © Express Agent - Installs an agent used to run jobs for an existing ElectricFlow serv /er.j C Advanced - Allows you to specify components, directories, ports, and so on.
 Copyright (c) 2006-2015, Electric Cloud, Inc. All rights reserved.
-Electric Cloud, Inc Lieun ciodo, nic < Back Next > Cancel
+Electric Cloud, Inc 1 < Back Next > Cancel